 Flu shots are still available at the Health Clinic.

 It is more important than ever that you get your flu shot this year.
 Call to make an appointment to get your flu vaccine at the LCC Health Clinic.

 About the Lane Health Clinic

-The Lane Health Clinic provides a broad range of health care services to Lane students and employees.
-We offer services including treatment for acute illnesses, minor injuries, and chronic conditions.
-Appointments are preferred; Drop-in visits are accommodated when possible although we cannot guarantee same-day service for walk-ins.
+The Lane Health Clinic provides a broad range of health care services to Lane students.
+Services include evaluation and treatment of acute illnesses, preventative healthcare, and wellness promotion.
 We provide information and referrals to community resources.
 All services are confidential.